The Benefits of Spirituality in Recovery

 Here are a few different methods for practicing spirituality:

 If you are creative or always wanted to be, now is your chance to use that art form for your benefit and growth.
-Losing yourself in a painting, a drawing, sculpting, photography, etc., can allow you to grow spiritually.
+Losing yourself to painting, drawing, sculpting, photography, etc., can allow you to grow spiritually.
 It isn’t about what you make or how good it is.
 It is about taking a moment to stop everything around you and let yourself drift away in your creation.
 Get lost in it!

 Meditation and mindfulness